1. What is ClimateMusic?

 6. Why don’t you post any recordings of your music on your website or on Facebook?

 ClimateMusic is not intended to be “stand alone” music.
 The visual references and the post-concert public forums that we integrate into every performance are critical elements that provide a necessary context for the music.
-We are exploring the creation of videocasts that could be uploaded to the site and social media.
+We are in the process of completing videos that will be posted on this site.

 7. Can you perform at my school, church, company, or event?